lmfit/uncertainties/doc/tech_guide.rst

 ----------------------

-The :mod:`uncertainties` package calculates almost all the derivatives required by linear error propagation theory with a fast and precise
+The :mod:`uncertainties` package calculates almost all the derivatives required by linear error propagation theory analytically (the mathematical functions that are differentiated through a numerical approximation are listed in ``umath.num_deriv_funcs``).

-method: it transparently implements `Automatic Differentiation`_, with reverse accumulation.
+The derivatives of mathematical expressions are evaluated through a fast and precise method: :mod:`uncertainties` transparently implements `Automatic Differentiation`_ with reverse accumulation.
 This method is faster than symbolic differentiation and more precise than numerical differentiation.

 The derivatives of any expression can be obtained in a simple way, as demonstrated in the :ref:`User Guide <derivatives>`.